absolute-quantum/cats-blender-plugin/README.md

     - CATS packs the functions into a single-click button
     - If you want more options, use the plugin tab "shotariya"
 - **Export:**
+  - Added warning when meshes have more than 65354 tris or more than 10 materials/meshes
   - Improved CATS FBX Export settings (Thanks Rokk!)
     - Textures will now be stored inside the FBX file
     - When importing the FBX file into Unity, the textures will be imported automatically as well